Omecamtiv mecarbil

-Omecamtiv mecarbil (INN), previously referred to as CK-1827452, is a cardiac-specific myosin activator.
+Omecamtiv mecarbil (INN), previously referred to as CK-1827452, is a calcium sensitizer acting as a cardiac myosin activator.
 It is an experimental drug being studied for a potential role in the treatment of left ventricular systolic heart failure.

 Systolic heart failure involves a loss of effective actin-myosin cross bridges in the myocytes (heart muscle cells) of the left ventricle, which leads to a decreased ability of the heart to move blood through the body.
 This causes peripheral edema (blood pooling), which the sympathetic nervous system tries to correct by overstimulating the cardiac myocytes, leading to left ventricular hypertrophy, another characteristic of chronic heart failure.

 Inotropic therapies work by increasing the force of cardiac contraction, such as through calcium conduction or modulating adrenoreceptors.
 But these are limited by adverse events, including arrhythmias related to increased myocardial oxygen consumption, desensitization of adrenergic receptors, and altering intracellular calcium levels.
 Inotropes are also thought to be associated with worse prognosis.